ResponsiveImagesCG/newsletters/RICG-newsletter-2015-09-28.md

 The energy (and consistency!) behind the respimg-in-WordPress team is a joy to behold.

-They [pushed a new plugin release last week][wp_v25], v2.5, which, among other things, brings respimg support to images published before the plugin was installed using output filters.

-This release takes them one step closer to their large goal: [bringing respimg functionality to WordPress core][joe_wp].
+They [released a new version of the official plugin last week][wp_v25], which, among other things, brings respimg support to images published before the plugin was installed, using output filters.
+This is one more step towards the larger goal: [bringing respimg functionality to WordPress core][joe_wp].

 A very large website (anybody know who?) deployed `x` descriptors this month and [doubled the current level of usage overnight](https://www.chromestatus.com/metrics/feature/timeline/popularity/523): `x` descriptors are now used on ~1% of Chrome pageviews.
 That’s a very big deal, but `w`s hitting WP-Core might an order-of-magnitude bigger.